zmliao/zmliao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a research intern in [Shanghai AI Lab](https://www.shlab.org.cn/).
-I will join the joint program from [SJTU](https://www.sjtu.edu.cn/) and Shanghai AI Lab as PhD student in the fall of 2024.
+I am a Ph.D student from [SJTU](https://www.sjtu.edu.cn/), and now I am a research intern in [Shanghai AI Lab](https://www.shlab.org.cn/).

 My research topic lies in **High Performance Computing**.
 I am also interested in Computer Graphics and 3D Vision.